cavis/slidemapper/README.md

 Then, you can call other Slidemapper methods by passing the string method name as the first argument, like so:

-    $mapper.slideMapper('add', someSlideConfig);
+    $mySlideMap.slideMapper('add', someSlideConfig);
-    $mapper.slideMapper('count');
+    $mySlideMap.slideMapper('count');
     $('#slideshow-container').slideMapper('removeAll');

 Options
 ------------

-These options can be passed in when you initialize the slideMapper.
+These options can be passed in when you initialize the slideMapper

 `slides` - An optional array of slide configurations to add as soon as the slideshow is created.